LI-ZHAODONG/eeg_visual_simulation_lac/Readme.md

-# EEG Visual Task – Preprocessing & Milestone 3
+# EEG Visual Task – Preprocessing

 This repository contains a complete EEG preprocessing and inspection pipeline for a visual task recorded in **BrainVision** format.
 The focus is on **artifact handling, ICA-based cleaning, and diagnostic visualization**